 - Proactively campaigning to improve people's attitudes and behaviours towards mental health

-Due to an overwhelmingly positive response from our first round of applications, we have developed an ‘organic’ Hub model.
-This allows us to provide support in areas we were unable to appoint as ‘funded’ Hubs but who demonstrated their commitment to the campaign in their application.
+Due to an overwhelmingly positive response from our first two rounds of applications, we developed an ‘organic’ Hub model.
+This allows us to provide 'light touch' support in areas we were unable to appoint as ‘funded’ Hubs but who demonstrated their commitment to the campaign in their application.

-We provide organic Hubs access to our induction, training, branding, local and regional contacts and all Time to Change tools and materials.
-We also provide a limited amount of staff support centrally to help organic Hubs develop.
+We provide 'organic' Hubs access to our induction, training, branding, local and regional contacts and all Time to Change tools and materials.
+We also provide a limited amount of staff time through our Network Support team to help 'organic' Hubs develop.